jameshughes89/cs102/src/site/topic26.rst

 * There are two important ideas at the root of quicksort
-    1. Given a list of sorted values :math:`< x`, and another list of sorted values :math:`> x`, one can append the second list to the first to create a larger sorted list
+    1. Given a list of sorted values :math:`< x`, and another list of sorted values :math:`> x`, one can concatenate the first and second lists to create a larger sorted list
         * e.g.
             :math:`[0, 1, 2, 3, 4]` & :math:`[5, 6, 7, 8, 9]`